 Nature is accorded no value by capital, which has but one interest – self-expansion.
 Capital has no intrinsic concern either for the worker or nature.
 Nature and the human being are nothing for capital except objects of exploitation.

-Over the last 100 years, and increasingly so, the exploitation of nature has resulted in unprecedented destruction.
+Because of its never satisfied lust for profit capitalism results in the concentrated degradation of nature.
 Countless species of plants and animals have been driven to extinction.
 Many more are endangered.
 Deforestation, erosion of top soil, spread of deserts, overfishing of seas and oceans and anthropogenic air and water pollution have grown apace.
 In third-world cities that means deadly smogs, chronic bronchitis, emphysema and asthma.
 Huge numbers have no proper sanitation facilities and no ready access to clean drinking water.

 Instead of cherishing the resources of nature there is plunder, waste, depletion and irresponsibility.
 Oil is criminally squandered through the car economy, huge areas of land are given over for growing biofuels, air travel booms, while public transport is typically neglected, and nuclear power is presented as the solution to global warming and the danger of runaway climate change.